PaperMC/Paper/CONTRIBUTING.md

 ==========================
 PaperMC has a very lenient policy towards PRs, but would prefer that you try and adhere to the following guidelines.

-# All of this needs to be re-done for the new build system

 ## Understanding Patches
 Patches to Paper are very simple, but center around the directories 'Paper-API' and 'Paper-Server'

 Assuming you already have forked the repository:

 1. Pull the latest changes from the main repository
-2. Type `./build.sh` in git bash to apply the changes from upstream
+2. Type `./paper patch` in git bash to apply the changes from upstream
-3. cd into `Paper-Server` for server changes, and `Paper-API` for api changes
+3. cd into `Paper-Server` for server changes, and `Paper-API` for API changes

 These directories aren't git repositories in the traditional sense: